coolbho3k/manuf/README.md

 manuf.py
 ===

-Parser utility for Wireshark's OUI database.
+Parser library for Wireshark's OUI database.
 ---

 Converts MAC addresses into a manufacturer using Wireshark's OUI database.